iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes. Photo: iRunFar/Eszter Horanyi

 Stack Height and Drop

-Stack height is measured at the heel and toe, the distance between your foot and the ground, or the amount of material between the bottom of your foot and the ground.
+Stack height is measured at the heel and toe as the distance between your foot and the ground, or the amount of material between the bottom of your foot and the ground.
 The difference between the heel’s stack height and the toe’s stack height is the drop.
 So if a shoe has a 33-millimeter heel height and a 28-millimeter toe height, the drop is 5 millimeters.

-Not surprisingly, Hoka’s shoes generally have higher stack heights, with the heel stack heights on this list ranging between 30 and 36 millimeters, but they generally have mid-range drops — mainly 4 or 5 millimeters.
+Not surprisingly, Hoka’s shoes generally have higher stack heights, with the heel stack heights on this list ranging between 30 and 36 millimeters, but they generally have mid-range drops, mainly 4 or 5 millimeters.
 Drops typically range between 0 and 12 millimeters in running shoes.
-The Hoka Skyward X has the highest stack height in this guide with a massive 48 millimeters of foam under the heel.
+The Hoka Skyward X has the highest stack height in this guide, with a massive 48 millimeters of foam under the heel.

 Materials

-Running shoes — Hokas included — generally have three different materials: rubber outsoles, foam midsoles, and mesh uppers.
+Running shoes — Hokas included — are generally made of three different materials: rubber outsoles, foam midsoles, and mesh uppers.
 Different materials work for different types of running.
 For example, you’ll probably see tougher and stickier rubber used on trail running outsoles than road running outsoles.
 The foam will often be the same between road and trail shoes, but the uppers of trail shoes might have tougher or thicker mesh to protect from debris compared to road running shoes, which are more minimalistic.
 The Hoka Mafate Speed 4 uses the same midsole foam as many of the brand’s road shoes but has an outsole and upper fit for trails.

 Price and Durability

 Overall, Hoka shoes are quite durable.
 Our main tester has no problem reaching up to 500 miles in a pair, which is probably too much for any pair of shoes.
-One way to increase your shoe’s longevity is to rotate between a few pairs at a time.
+One way to increase your shoes’ longevity is to rotate between a few pairs at a time.
 You can also remove the insole after running and wipe it down with a cloth to remove dirt, grime, and other debris that could increase the rate of wear.

 Why You Should Trust Us

 The iRunFar team includes road, trail, and ultrarunners with collectively 150-plus years of running experience.
 We drew upon their expertise and experience with Hoka running shoes to put this buyer’s guide together.
 Author Nathan Allen is a former collegiate track and cross-country athlete who can’t seem to let the running dream die.
-He consistently logs miles and has run in different Hokas models for a decade.
-His current rotation includes the Hoka Clifton 10 and Hoka Rocket X 2 for roads and the Hoka Mafate Speed 4, Hoka Challenger 7, and Hoka Tecton X 3 for trails.
-He’s put at least 100 miles on each shoe in this guide, and some of them get nearly 500 miles.Best Hoka Running Shoes - Group Shot Some of our favorite Hoka running shoes.
-Photo by iRunFar/Nathan Allen
+He consistently logs miles and has run in different Hoka models for a decade.
+His current rotation includes the Hoka Clifton 10 and Hoka Rocket X 3 for roads and the Hoka Mafate Speed 4, Hoka Challenger 8, and Hoka Tecton X 3 for trails.
+He’s put at least 100 miles on each shoe in this guide, and some of them get nearly 500 miles.

 Frequently Asked Questions About Hoka Running Shoes